 F. APPLICATION EVALUATION CRITERIA

 Professional capacity and record on previous grants: The organization or individual has expertise in its stated field and has demonstrated its ability to implement the program, including strong financial management and appropriate personnel.
 (10 points)

 Quality and feasibility of the program idea: The program idea is well developed with details about how program activities will be carried out.
 The proposal includes a reasonable implementation timeline.
 (20 points)

 Goals and objectives: Goals and objectives are clearly stated and the program’s approach is likely to provide maximum impact in achieving the proposed results.
 (10 points)

-Embassy priorities: Applicant has clearly described how stated goals are related to and support U.S. Embassy Philippines’ priority areas or target audiences.
+Relevance to priority areas: The applicant has clearly described how stated goals are related to and support U.S. Embassy Philippines’ priority areas or target audiences.
 (20 points)

-Monitoring and evaluation plan: Applicant demonstrates ability to measure program success against key indicators and provide milestones to indicate progress toward goals outlined in the proposal.
+Monitoring and evaluation plan: Applicant demonstrates the ability to measure program success against key indicators and provide milestones to indicate progress toward goals outlined in the proposal.
 The program includes output and outcome indicators, and shows how and when they will be measured.
 (10 points)

 Sustainability: Program activities will continue to have a positive impact after the end of the program.
 (10 points)

 G. FEDERAL AWARD ADMINISTRATION INFORMATION

 The grant award or cooperative agreement will be written, signed, awarded, and administered by the Grants Officer.
 The assistance award agreement is the authorizing document and it will be provided to the recipient for review and signature by email.
 The recipient may only start incurring program expenses after the start date shown on the grant award document signed by the Grants Officer.